Andre smiles into the camera.

 >

-<Button type="submit">Generate QR Code</Button>
+<Button type='submit'>Generate QR Code</Button>

-{error && <p className="text-red text-sm">{error}</p>}
+{error && <p className='text-red text-sm'>{error}</p>}

 </form>

-<canvas width="600" height="600" className='w-full max-w-[600px] object-contain' ref={ref} />
+<canvas className='w-full max-w-[600px] aspect-square' ref={ref} />

 </div>